 Digital media has given us more ways than ever to keep up to date on current events.
 That’s the bad news.
 The good news is that it has also given us ways to control how we consume news media.

 These days the ‘ding’ of a news notification on your smartphone can trigger a sense of impending doom.
 If that is the case for you, disable notifications from your news apps.
-Or better still, delete them all together.
+Or better still, delete them altogether.

-Finally, if a tragedy has occurred, consider whether it is good for you to spend time consuming news media at all.
+Finally, if a tragedy has occurred, consider whether it is good for you to spend time watching, listening or reading news media at all.
 Anxiety sufferers can benefit from a self-imposed news blackout.
 That means avoiding bulletins, staying off 24-hour news channels and taking a break from social media.

 Bad news will always exist in the world but that does not mean you are obligated to hear it, see it or read about it.